assmdx/ComputerVisionDoc/openpose/openpose.md

 We speculatethe reason is that the pair-wise association scores implicitly encode global context, due to the large receptive field of the PAF network.？？

+二分图最大匹配？

+匈牙利算法？？？

+The reason is that the relationship between adjacent tree nodes is modeled explicitly by PAFs, but internally, the relationship between nonadjacent tree nodes is implicitly modeled by the CNN.
+This property emerges because the CNN is trained with a large receptive field, and PAFs from non-adjacent tree nodes also influence the predicted PAF？？？